srtager555/wrapping-letters-react/README.md

 - Now you can set a specific class to a specific word or phrase!

-1.1.1 (fixed errors)

-- ✅ "SelectClass" not work only (Fixed)

 1.1.2 (fixed errors)

 - ✅ After of the 1.1.2, wordOptions !== Array eject a error not captured, resolve.

+1.1.3 (optimization break)

+- ❕ the code is smaller and more readable than before to implement future versions

 1.2.0(future version)

-- Optimization of code

 - CSS variables will be added to the ```<span />``` for more complex animations